Friday 29 November 1940

 India: Subhas Chandra Bose, in prison for protesting against the British rule in India, begins a hunger strike.
 It will last until 5 December.

-China: In Hubei, the Japanese Han River operation has been been blunted by the Chinese 5th War Area.
+China: In Hubei, the Japanese Han River operation has been blunted by the Chinese 5th War Area.
 The Japanese 11th Army withdraws, and the Chinese recover some ground unopposed.

 |A postcard sent by Bela Lugosi to his sister, 29 November 1940.|